holukas/dataset_ch-cha_flux_product/_sources/Variables.md

 - **Recommended variables in the dataset**: *in progress*

 ## Meteo
-*Variables in brackets are currently in progress.*
+*Variables directly measured at the site.*

 - **TA**: air temperature
 - **SW_IN**: short-wave incoming radiation